Categories

 Let’s take a look at each of the 12 steps that you can use to outline your story.
 To illustrate the same, we’ll be using the application of this concept with a movie where the filmmaker was famously inspired by the Hero’s Journey template while writing his film ie. Star Wars (1977).

-Hero’s Journey illustrated
+Hero’s Journey 3 Acts

 1. Ordinary World